roytam1/mirbsd-cvs/src/distrib/i386/common/install.md

 	# Manually configure the MBR.
 	cat <<__EOT

-You will now create at least a single MBR partition to contain the disklabel.
-This *PRIMARY* partition must have an ID of 27 hex (or 0xA9 for compatibility reasons) and NOT overlap other partitions.
+You will now create a single MBR partition to contain the disklabel.
+This partition must have an id of 27; must *NOT* overlap other partitions; and must be marked as the only active partition.
 You can create other MBR partitions, primary or extended ones, to contain the filesystems, but these must *NOT* be of type 27, A6, A5 or A9.
 It is recommended they be of type DB (CP/M-86), and they are only used to mark the space as USED for other operating systems that